justinalm/justinalm.github.io/_work/the-jostle-blog.md

 <div class="mw-700  u-mar-auto  u-mar-b05">
     <h2><a id="Articles_69"></a>Articles</h2>
-    <p>I added a back to blog button to the top-left corner of the article so people always have a clear path back to the listings page.
+    <p>I added a “Back to blog” button to the top-left corner so people always have a clear path back to the listings page.
 I split the top fold of article so you see the title, summary, metadata, and image above the fold.
 I improved the styling of the author credit at the top of the article so it’s consistent with the styling at the bottom of the article.
 I also generally improved the sizing, colours, and spacing of the author credit so it adheres to our style guide.</p>
-    <p>We removed Sumo share buttons that floated on the left-hand side of the page, which didn’t get clicked, showed low engagement counts, and were distracting when reading.
-To still offer people a way to share on social media, I added social buttons top-right.
-I also added the “Share this” component bottom-right for when you’re done reading.</p>
+    <p>We removed Sumo share buttons that floated on the left-hand side of the page, which didn’t get clicked, exposed low engagement numbers, and were a distraction while reading.
+We still needed to offer a way to share on social media so I added social buttons top-right and bottom-right for when you’re done reading.</p>
-    <p>We added a field to the article editor for “Image Credit” so people know which Jostle Designer created the art for the article.
-I styled the  social media buttons more subtle so they didn’t compete with our branding, illustrations, and content.
-I also improved the interaction of these buttons so sharing is a little more fun.</p>
+    <p>We added a field to the article editor for “Image Credit” so people know who created the featured image.
+We made the social buttons more subtle so they didn’t compete with the brand, illustrations, or content.
+I also improved the interaction of these buttons, making sharing a little more novel.</p>
 </div>

 <div class="Grid  Grid--withGutters">